jlmelville/drnb/README.md

 pip install -e .[dev]
 ```

-The `dev` extra identifier just installs some linting tools for use when developing `drnb`.
+The `dev` extra identifier just installs some linting tools for use when developing `drnb` .
 If you
 are using VSCode then the `.vscode/settings.json` sets those tools up with the configuration in
-`setup.cfg`.
-That all assumes you are using the virtual environment in `venv`.
+`setup.cfg` .
+That all assumes you are using the virtual environment in `venv` .
 Otherwise the usual
 `pip install -e .` will do fine.

 ## Data setup

-Before running anything, set a home directory for drnb, `DRNB_HOME`.
+Before running anything, set a home directory for drnb, `DRNB_HOME` .
 Datasets will be imported to,
 and embedding results exported to, folders underneath this directory, e.g.:

 ```bash
 export DRNB_HOME=~/dev/drnbhome
 ```

-### Importing data
+## Importing data

 See the notebooks in `notebooks/data-pipeline` for how to get data processed and into a place where
 `drnb` can use it.
 Apart from cleaning and saving the numerical features to be processed, metadata
 used for labeling and coloring plots is specified, and nearest neighbor and triplet data is
 pre-calculated.

+## Embedding

+See the notebooks in `notebooks/embed-pipeline` .

-## Notebook use
+### Notebook use

 Code is all in the `drnb` module.
 Probably the following is a good chunk to stick at the top of
-most notebooks (you can find it in `notebooks/template.ipynb`)
+most notebooks (you can find it in `notebooks/template.ipynb` )

 ```python
 %load_ext lab_black